ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/README.md

 I would particularly like to thank Toon Van Hal, Mark Depauw and Tom Gheldof for their help and advice in the making of this corpus.

-This research was carried out with a grant from the [Fonds Wetenschappelijke Onderzoek (FWO) – Vlaanderen](https://www.fwo.be/) (grant no 1150720N), in the context of a doctoral project *The interplay between language contact and language change in a fragmentary linguistic area: the Italic peninsula in the first millennium BCE*.
+This research was carried out with a grant from the [Fonds Wetenschappelijke Onderzoek (FWO) – Vlaanderen](https://www.fwo.be/) (grant no 1150720N), in the context of the doctoral project [*The interplay between language contact and language change in a fragmentary linguistic area: the Italic peninsula in the first millennium BCE*](https://www.kuleuven.be/onderzoek/portaal/#/projecten/3H190594?lang=en&hl=en).

 ## Terms of use
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.